jieggii/wg-node/README.md

 ## How to run and use?

-Please refer to the [project documentation](https://jieggii.github.io/wg-node).
+Please refer to the [project documentation](https://jieggii.github.io/wg-node) (currently not up-to-date).